JeremiahKaren/35percent.github.io/_posts/2017-01-25-draft-one-the-elephant-fva.md

 We point out that Lendlease's contractual agreement with Southwark bound Lendlease into providing 300 'social rented' homes - in the event it is only providing 82.
 Any lawyer will tell you that a contractual agreement is worth nothing if a party is not willing to enforce it.

 [^1]: Lend Lease [Half Year Results](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-lendlease-delivers-double-digit-earnings-growth.ashx) Feb 2016 pg 23 give One the Elephant revenue as $AD345m (£209m).
-Lend Lease Portfolio report Dec 2015 pg 16 gives the construction value as £79m.
+Lend Lease [Portfolio report](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-2016-half-year-results-portfolio-report.ashx)Dec 2015 pg 16 gives the construction value as £79m.
 Other costs would include CIL, £.997m, SIO6 £4.6m, land price £6.6m and finance costs, totalling approximately £87m.

 [^2]: See [Land Registry deeds](/img/lrdeeds_otepenthouses.pdf) for the 3 penthouses, which show these were sold for a total of £8.3m.
 The [brochure](/img/oteskyscapecollection.pdf) shows that the 3 penthouses comprise a total of 5,723 sqft - this gives average sales revenue of £1,447 per sqft across the 3 penthouses.